Too Old for a Prostate Exam?

 Prostate cancer, enlarged prostate, other prostate issues, and the treatment of the prostate can result in temporary or permanent incontinence.
 This occurs because the prostate is essential to the male urinary tract.
 If you experience incontinence following your prostate treatment, your Urologist may recommend using incontinence products or other treatments (such as kegel exercises, diet, and fluid intake modifications, among others).

 Surprisingly, yes.
 In 2008 the US Preventive Services Task Force recommended against screening for prostate cancer in men over 75.
 While there is some disagreement about this as adults continue to live longer, research and clinical experts say that after the age of 75 prostate cancer tests are generally not necessary.
 The theory as to why men over 75 do not need to be tested is because the cancer will be clinically insignificant and the adult will not benefit from therapy.
 In simple terms, it is unlikely for a man over 75, who hasn’t tested positive for prostate cancer previously, to have prostate cancer become serious enough to cause complications or death.
 The US Preventive Services Task Force concluded in 2008 that the harm (including anxiety, side effects, and increased health care costs) outweighs the benefits.

-So, if you are a male over or approaching 75, you may not need to be tested from prostate cancer anymore.
+So, if you are a male over or approaching 75, you may not need to be tested for prostate cancer anymore.
 However, due to increasing life expectancy, what is now 75 may soon become 80 or 85.
 It is always recommended to discuss these topics with your doctor!
 If you are in good health at 75 or 80, your doctor may recommend continuing prostate testing/exams.